koto-lang/koto/crates/cli/docs/language_guide.md

 `match` expressions can be used to match a value against a series of patterns, with the matched pattern causing a specific branch of code to be executed.

 Patterns can be literals or identifiers.
-An identifier will accept any value, so they're often used with `if` conditions to refine the match.
+An identifier will match any value, so they're often used with `if` conditions to refine the match.

 ```koto